 - Even if I don’t meet this goal, will I still feel good about myself throughout the efforts I make to do so?

 These questions are not only strengths-based.
-They also guide you to make choices and create opportunities that help you feel higher and healthier levels of fulfillment which matter to you.
+They also guide you to make choices and create opportunities that help you feel higher and healthier levels of fulfillment.

 Meeting the goal may or may not happen.
 Regardless, your self-perception is sure to undergo powerful, positive transformations on many levels.